Skip to content

 • Slab: Commonly used in kernels and complex embedded systems, supports multiple object size-classes, reduces memory fragmentation, and is easy to optimize for cache locality.

-• Arena (Region): Ideal for short-lived objects or one-off allocation scenarios (e.g., parsing, startup phases), allocation is fast (just moving a pointer), and deallocation happens all at once reset().
+• Arena (Region): Ideal for short-lived objects or one-off allocation scenarios (e.g., parsing, startup phases), fast allocation (simply moving a pointer), with bulk deallocation done all at once reset().

 Slab Allocator